As the world celebrates International Women’s Day today, March 8, Nigeria joins in celebrating the women who have shaped the nation for the better.

 2. Olufumilayo Ransome-Kuti

-Mrs. Funmilayo Ransome-Kuti was a teacher, political activist, and leader of her generation, she paved the way for women to have the right to vote, She was also the first woman to drive a car in Nigeria.
+Mrs. Funmilayo Ransome-Kuti was a teacher, political activist, and leader of her generation; she paved the way for women’s right to vote.
+She was also the first woman to drive a car in Nigeria.
 She died on the 13th of April 1978.

 3. Oby Ezekwesili

-Oby Ezekwesili She was a co-founder of transparency international, She also served as Federal Minister of Solid Minerals and then as Federal Minister of Education during the second-term presidency of Obasanjo.
-She also founded the #bringbackourgirls campaign which brought international recognition for the 400 kidnapped girls Chibok.
-She contested for the 2019 Nigeria Presidential election.
+Oby Ezekwesili was a co-founder of Transparency International.
+She also served as Federal Minister of Solid Minerals and then as Federal Minister of Education during the second-term presidency of Obasanjo.
+She also founded the #BringBackOurGirls campaign, which brought international recognition for the 400 kidnapped girls from Chibok.
+She contested the 2019 Nigerian presidential election.

 4. Agbani Darego